osmandapp/web/main/docs/user/navigation/setup/gpx-navigation.md

 <TabItem value="android" label="Android">

+*<Translate android="true" ids="shared_string_navigation,shared_string_settings,follow_track"/>*

+*<Translate android="true" ids="help_article_map_track_context_menu_name,shared_string_options,follow_track"/>*

 ![Navigation by track screen Android](@site/static/img/navigation/gpx/follow_track_andr_3.png)

 </TabItem>

 <TabItem value="ios" label="iOS">

+*<Translate ios="true" ids="shared_string_navigation,shared_string_settings,follow_track"/>*

 ![Navigation by track screen iOS](@site/static/img/navigation/gpx/follow_track_ios_3.png)

 </TabItem>

 </Tabs>

+The _Follow Track_ menu helps you choose options for navigation by track.
+First, you select the track itself, along which you plan a navigation.
+Then the direction of movement along the track (by default, the direction of the track itself is selected).
+You can attach the track to the roads.
+And also choose from which point of the track navigation will begin: the start or the nearest point on the track.
+And the type of navigation to the point on the track, by default this is the profile in which navigation is set, but you can also choose a straight line.

 - ✏️ button near *track name and info* - opens it in a [*Plan route*](../../plan-route/create-route.md) tool.
 - 📁 *&nbsp;<Translate android="true" ids="select_another_track"/>* - select another GPX file for navigation.